GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     - `REPOSITORY`: the name of your Artifact Registry [container image repository](https://cloud.google.com/artifact-registry/docs/docker).

-## Running the xDS control plane and sample gRPC application
+## Running the xDS control plane and sample gRPC applications

-1. Build the container images for the control plane and the sample gRPC application, render the Kubernetes resource manifests, apply them to the Kubernetes cluster, and set up port forwarding.
+1. Build the container images for the xDS control plane and the sample gRPC applications, render the Kubernetes resource manifests, apply them to the Kubernetes cluster, and set up port forwarding.

-    Using the Go implementations:
+    - Using the Go implementations, deploying across two clusters:

       ```shell
+      make run-go-multi-cluster
+      ```

+    - Using the Go implementations, deploying to one cluster only:

+      ```shell
       make run-go
       ```

+    - Using the Java implementations, deploying across two clusters:

+      ```shell
+      make run-java-multi-cluster
+      ```

-    Using the Java implementations:
+    - Using the Java implementations, deploying to one cluster only:

       ```shell
       make run-java
       ```

     Leave Skaffold running so that port forwarding keeps working.